Spring has Sprung

 It has been a very dry winter with rainfall below average.
 Plants are blooming and trees have leafed-out.
 Now is the time to replace dead plants for fire-wise ones, finish cleaning out winter debris from your beds and maybe think about a establishing a cutting garden for summer.

 Better yet, keep up with your gardening chores by following the UCCE Master Gardeners' Monthly Tips.

 Fire Season is

-The low rainfall and recent heavy winds remind us of the threat of wildfires.
+Drought conditions and recent winds remind us of the threat of wildfires.
 Now is the time to pick-up downed limbs and other brush; rake leaves and clean-out gutters; and to replace dead plants with ones that are fire-resistant.
-It's not too early to begin clearing your 100-foot defensible space around all structures.

 If you are considering burning some of that brush you have piled up, please remember that you must call El Dorado County's "Burn Day" information line at (530) 621-5897 or check out their WEBSITE immediately prior to burning, as burn restrictions can change throughout the day.
 This applies during the year, and that includes winter as well.